-Christmas is right around the corner, so it's time to start brainstorming all the gifts you need to buy for friends and family.
-Perhaps more importantly, it's time to start brainstorming what you want to receive from those same friends and family on the morning of December 25th!
+Christmas is the most wonderful time of the year.
+Time to buy all your loved ones presents that will make them swell with joy.
+But perhaps more importantly, it's time to start brainstorming what you want to receive from those same friends and family on the morning of December 25th!
 But before you go and ask for the standard iPad, PlayStation, Beats by Dre, smartphone etc… try to think a little bigger this year.
 And I don't mean "bigger" in terms of size or price.
 I mean bigger in terms of potential to change your life.
 What am I talking about?
 Well, as you're about to see, even one simple Christmas gift has the power to make you unimaginably wealthy for the rest of your life.
 Don't believe me?
 Just ask "To Kill A Mockingbird" author Harper Lee.

 Harper Lee was born on April 28, 1926 in Monroeville, Alabama.
 Her father Amasa Coleman Lee (A.C.) was a lawyer, newspaper editor and eventually a 12 year member of the Alabama House of Representatives.
 Early in his career as a lawyer, A.C.
 Lee defended two black men, father and son, who were accused of murdering a white storekeeper.
 A.C. lost the case and both men were hanged.
 Remnants of this event would eventually make their way into To Kill A Mockingbird (TKAM).